arumie/obsidian-simple-prompt-plugin/README.md

 - Add "**Generate content som YouTube link**" command to generate content based on a YouTube link.
 - Add support for **indexing all documents in the vault** and generating content based on the index.
 - Add encryption for the saved API key.
+- Add support for adding custom actions and templates

 ## How to use